gcobb321/icloud3/docs/chapters/1-installation.md

 2. The `iCloud3 Device Tracker` card is displayed, Select it.
 3. Click `Install`.
 This will install all of the custom component files above into the 'config/custom_components/icloud3' directory on your Raspberry Pi or the device you are running Home Assistant on.
 4. Log onto your Pi.
-5. Install the `iCloud3 Event Log` card using the procedures below.
-The `icloud3-event-log-card-js` is installed in the `config/custom_components/icloud3` directory with the other files.
+5. Install the `iCloud3 Event Log` card using the [procedures below](#installing-the-icloud3-event-log-custom-card).
+The `icloud3-event-log-card.js` file is installed in the `config/custom_components/icloud3` directory with the other files.
 6. Set up the iCloud3 device_tracker configuration parameters.
 Instructions, including examples, are found in the Setting up iCloud3 chapter.
 7. Restart Home Assistant.